FAU-LAP/NOMAD-CAMELS/docs/source/index.rst

 Contact
 =======
-If you have any questions or feedback you can reach the development team of CAMELS via e-mail at nomad-camels@fau.de.
+If you have any questions or feedback you can reach the development team of CAMELS via:
+* e-mail at nomad-camels@fau.de
+* join the discussion on GitHub: https://github.com/FAU-LAP/NOMAD-CAMELS/discussions

 .. toctree::
    :maxdepth: 2